 - Swallowed as tablets or capsules

 - Ointments or patches (through the skin)

 - Preparations that are placed between the cheek and gum of mouth

-Doses taken by abusers can be up to 100 times more than the doses used for treating medical conditions.
+Doses taken by non-medical users can be up to 100 times more than the doses used for treating medical conditions.

-Although steroids do not produce a medically intoxicating effect, abuse of steroids by a growing teen can lead to serious consequences:
+Although steroids do not produce a medically intoxicating effect, the non-medical use of steroids by a growing teen can lead to serious consequences:

 - Effects vary by individual, but general short-term negative effects for both sexes include hostility, aggression, and acne.